What Is Cannabis Use Disorder1

 Among those suffering from bipolar disease or depression the number of users of cannabis showed these individuals are at higher risk of self harm or suicide.

 Cannabis, commonly known as marijuana, has undergone a significant shift in societal perceptions and legal status in recent years.
-However, alongside its changing status, concerns have arisen regarding the potential for cannabis use to develop into a problematic pattern known as Cannabis Use Disorder (CUD).
+However, alongside its changing status, concerns have arisen regarding the potential for cannabis use to develop into a problematic pattern known as (CUD).

 This comprehensive review aims to delve into the intricate details of Cannabis Use Disorder, from its definition and diagnostic criteria to its impact on physical and mental health, causes, risk factors, treatment options, prevention strategies, and more.
 By exploring these facets, we hope to provide a well-rounded understanding of the complexities surrounding CUD.